 So, what can you do to try to manage the absence levels though the Olympics?

-With under a year to go, planning your business resources with the full input and cooperation of your staff and with all relevant procedures and policies in place, you should be able to enjoy this prestigious sporting spectacle, support your country, whilst also ensuring that business activity is not negatively impacted.
+With under a year to go, planning your business resources with the full input and cooperation of your staff and with all relevant procedures and policies in place, you should be able to enjoy this prestigious sporting spectacle, and support your country, whilst also ensuring that business activity is not negatively impacted. for more information, visit our website and speak to Park City Consulting.